Kristy Moore: Club career

 Born in Adelaide, Moore played for SASI Pirates in the Women's National Soccer League before moving to England and joining Barnet.
-In season 2000-01 she scored 41 goals in 32 games for Barnet and won the Premier League Southern Division Player of the Year award.
+In season 2000-01, she scored 41 goals in 32 games for Barnet and won the Premier League Southern Division Player of the Year award.
 She was then signed by the professional club Fulham and won two consecutive FA Women's Cups and the Premier League National Division in 2002–03.

 When Fulham reverted to semi-professional status that summer, Moore followed the club's Norwegian contingent to Norway to play in the top women's league, the Toppserien.
 She played for IF Fløya in Tromsø from 2003 to 2008 and then Stabæk in Bærum, right outside Oslo, from 2009 onwards.
 Her new club finished second in the league in 2009 and won the league title in 2010 and the Cup competition in 2011 and 2012.
 Moore has the distinction of having played every one of Stabæk's first 100 matches.

 Her career in Norwegian club football was a high-scoring one and in 2004 she was the top scorer in the Toppserien.
 In a match in that year she scored six goals against the legendary goalkeeper Bente Nordby.
-Again in 2008 she was top scorer in the Toppserien.
+Again in 2008, she was the top scorer in the Toppserien.
 Moore's scoring record in the Toppserien is: 2003 5 goals, 2004 20, 2005 11, 2006 6, 2007 10, 2008 22, 2009 19, 2010 12, for a total of 105 at the start of 2011.
-On 6 August 2011 she scored twice to bring her total for the season to 12 and her overall total to 117, and with that she entered the top ten in the all-time top-scorers' list for the Toppserien.
+On 6 August 2011, she scored twice to bring her total for the season to 12 and her overall total to 117, and with that, she entered the top ten in the all-time top-scorers' list for the Toppserien.

-By the end of the 2011 she had claimed 20 goals, bringing her total to 125, one goal behind Solveig Gulbrandsen, and her place in the all-time list to 9th.
+By the end of 2011, she had claimed 20 goals, bringing her total to 125, one goal behind Solveig Gulbrandsen, and her place in the all-time list to 9th.
 In 2012 Moore scored another seven goals to bring her total in the Toppserien to 132 and she finished the season in sixth place in the all-time list.

-In the autumn of 2011 Stabæk played two Champions League matches against FFC Frankfurt, winning the first one 1–0 in Oslo but losing 4–1 in Frankfurt a week later.
-Moore scored the only away-goal of the tie but in spite of having scoring chances Stabæk lost on aggregate.
+In the autumn of 2011, Stabæk played two Champions League matches against FFC Frankfurt, winning the first one 1–0 in Oslo but losing 4–1 in Frankfurt a week later.
+Moore scored the only away goal of the tie but in spite of having scoring chances, Stabæk lost on aggregate.

 In December 2012 Moore decided to return to Australia after 15 years away.
 She left Norway as fifth on the all-time Toppserien goalscorer list.
 Joining Adelaide United as a guest player, Moore scored on her W-League debut, a 2–0 home win over Newcastle Jets on 15 December 2012.

-At the beginning of 2013 Kristy Moore moved to California to play for LA Strikers in the US Soccer Leagues W-league.
+At the beginning of 2013, Kristy Moore moved to California to play for LA Strikers in the US Soccer Leagues W-league.

 After playing for Adelaide United during the 2014 Australian W-League season, Moore retired in December 2014.